francescoferraioli/resume/src/md/resume.md

 Displayr was born out of market researchers who saw there were techonological gaps in their workflow and built the tools to fill those gaps.
 As the team lead of the visualization team, my job is to guide the team to deliver the goals to enable customers to build visualization that express the story within their data.

 md:start-block:columns
 md:start-block:standard
 - C# / .NET
 - React / Typescript
 - Plotly
-- D3
 md:end-block:standard
 md:start-block:standard
-- Azure
+- D3
 - Pulumi
-- Blob Storage
+- Blob Storage / CDN
-- CDN
 md:end-block:standard
 md:start-block:standard
+- Azure
 - JIRA
 - Confluence
-- Atlas
-- Miro
 md:end-block:standard
 md:end-block:columns

 md:start-block:component